AppBK/welcome-to-mod-7/README.md

 ## Lecture Questions Emoji System

-Because IA's are asked to answer all questions asynchronously when possible and because capstone issues can often take hours to address, the IA's will use slack reaction emojis to communicate the status of your question.
+Your instructor will answer all questions asynchronously when possible and because capstone issues can often take hours to address, the instructor will use Discord reaction emojis to communicate the status of your question.
 Please pay attention to these emojis and consider them official communication.
 If it seems odd to take emojis seriously welcome to the tech world!

 # 👀
 The eyeballs mean the IA's are aware of the question and are looking into it / discussing it in the Staff Room.
 There may be other questions ahead of yours and it may take time to resolve the question based on the complexity of the problem and how clear the question was, if screenshots or commits were provided, etc.